ChetanPatil28/Variational-Autoencoder/README.md

 ![](images/Queen_Elizabeth.jpg)  ![](images/George_Clooney.jpg)

-The dataset was released as a classification problem in Deep Learning.
+The dataset was released as a classification problem in Computer Vision.
 However, i have used the data for an unsupervised learning task.

 All the images have been reshaped into an rgb image of size (64,64,3).
 The variational autoencoder model with 6 latent variables has been built in Keras.